 You may place items on Faculty Reserve for use by your students.
-To do so, please complete the “Request for Faculty Reserve” provided to you at the beginning of each semester by the library staff.
+To do so, please email Megan York and she will assist you with this process.
 All requests will be processed within 24 hours from the time the request is received by the Library.
 If you are placing your personal copy on Reserve, please include it with the request.
 If the item you want on reserve is in the Library’s collection, we will pull it.
 You do not need to provide it with your request.

 Material requested from other libraries via the URSUS requestor feature or ILL cannot be placed on Faculty Reserve.
-If you need the material for your class, please email Christine Iaconeta at email@example.com for purchase.
+If you need the material for your class, please email email@example.com to discuss purchasing the material.

 The Library routes to faculty such titles as The National Law Journal, The Chronicle of Higher Education, Maine Lawyer's Review, and Maine Bar Journal.
 If you wish to be added to the routing list for these titles--or any others--please contact Steve Salhany at firstname.lastname@example.org or at 207.780.4832.
 The library also provides access to SmartCILP, which is the electronic version of Current Index To Legal Periodicals, as well as BNA email alerts.
 If you would like to be signed up for either email service, please contact the reference staff at email@example.com or at 207.780.4351.

 The library does not supervise faculty research assistants.
-However, the library staff is always available to help research assistants in their work for the faculty, including one on one research traiining.
+However, the library staff is always available to help research assistants in their work for the faculty, including one on one research training.

 In addition, a record in the Circulation system can be created for material checked out by research assistants on behalf of the faculty with whom they work, so as to insure the longer borrowing privileges allowed for faculty.
-Please contact Christine Iaconeta at firstname.lastname@example.org or at 207.780.4827 if you would like a record created for your research assistants.
+Please email firstname.lastname@example.org or call 207-780-4351 if you would like a record created for your research assistants.